Biography

 Since 1996, I’ve been an editorial consultant to magazines, newspapers, websites, corporations, and writers of articles, speeches, papers, and books.

-I’m also founder and chairman of DietPower, Inc., which produces weight-loss software for the PC and health news and features for the Web.
-Besides DietPower software, my inventions include “Whose Body Do You Have?” and the world’s first interactive eye test.
-I started the company in 1988.
+I’m also CEO of DietPower, Inc., which produces weight-loss software for the PC and health news and features for the Web.
+Besides DietPower software, my inventions include the Web’s first interactive vision exam.
+I started the company along with a programmer friend, John Heller, in 1988.

-From 1996 to 1999, I was executive producer and editor-in-chief of HealthScout, which became the Web’s largest personalized health-news service, syndicated on more than 300 sites.
-I conceived the service (now known as HealthDay), wrote its patented personalization algorithm, and established its prize-winning news team.
-HealthScout won two silver medals in the WWW Health Awards.
+From 1996 to 1999, I was executive producer and editor-in-chief of HealthScout, which became the Web’s largest personalized health-news service, now syndicated on more than 5000 sites.
+I conceived the service (now known as HealthDay), wrote its patented personalization algorithm, and recruited its prize-winning news team.
+HealthScout won two silver medals in the World Wide Web Health Awards.

 Before building HealthScout, I was a top editor at the world’s largest magazine, Reader’s Digest, whose 100 million readers included one in four American adults.
 Besides directing the magazine’s core editorial staff, I created original articles for its 48 editions around the globe.
 Among the articles: